seventhlab/github-actions/README.md

 3. Release notes are generated from commit messages
 4. Git tags are created automatically

+**Note:** If you encounter permission issues with releases, see the [Release Setup Guide](./docs/RELEASE.md) for configuration instructions.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.